 Publications that make use of David Grove's ideas

-Below are five lists of publications that make use of David Grove's ideas:
+Below are three lists of publications that make use of David Grove's ideas:

 1. Academic and professional publications and research